immunIT/TeamsUserEnum/README.md

 ## Description

 Sometimes user enumeration could be sometimes useful during the reconnaissance of an assessment.
 This tool will determine if an email is registered on teams or not.
+More details on the [immunIT's blog](https://www.immunit.ch/blog/2021/07/05/microsoft-teams-user-enumeration/)

 ## Usage